benvial/nannos/examples/benchmarks/README.txt

 Benchmarks
 ----------

-Comparing the performances of varipus backends and CPU and GPU.
+Comparing the performances of computational backends using CPU and GPU.